Please share this page!

-The Nova Scotia Society for the Prevention of Cruelty to Animals (NS SPCA) is currently seeking six interested individuals to serve a minimum two-year term as Regional Directors on its Volunteer Board of Directors following election at the Annual General Meeting on April 29, 2017.
+The Nova Scotia Society for the Prevention of Cruelty to Animals (NS SPCA) is currently seeking a Regional Director (Cape Breton) – for its Provincial Volunteer Board of Directors.

 - Build community interest in and support of animal welfare through fundraising and advocacy;